Arthur Clarence Pillsbury: 1906 San Francisco earthquake and fire

+More innovations

 In 1925, Pillsbury first showed the film from his invention of the microscopic motion picture camera, a tandem inline, high magnification unprecedented scientific achievement.
 These were followed by his invention in 1929 of the first X-Ray motion picture camera which revolutionized pre-operative surgery; he put such inventions into what he called Knowledge Commons to ensure these would not be slowed down in application by attempts to profit from this advance in human understanding of the life beyond human sight.
 In 1930, he invented the first undersea motion picture camera and became the first filmmaker to use it.
 This historic filming took place in Pago-Pago Bay, American Samoa.
 Pillsbury used a color matching index with Pathecolor and at this time Technicolor, learned from his earlier work with flowers.

 This was also the first lapse-time movie recording the almost imperceptible movements of sea life, such as making star fish appear to dance.
 A short tribute movie on the ACPillsburyFoundation.com including this footage and other cinematic techniques such as aerial Cinematography applied to water falls in Yosemite, overcoming the early jerkiness of movie cameras and their flicker.
 The Foundation's website includes menus taking you to cited sources about his over 70 motion pictures, panoramas in the Library of Congress and other sources, with articles extracted from 3 Million pages of scanned magazines and catalogues from 1898 - the 1940s, citing his "how to" techniques pioneering the early history of film that are useful today.